PEPPERELL — A Pepperell summer staple is coming to an end this year, with the 40th and final “Crank Up” coming to the Town Field July 13.

 “When I grew up there was no electricity, no nothing.
 Any machine that could save you a little work was a good thing,” he said.

 They said the event usually draws in more than 50 tractors and 100 engines from all over New England.
+Each state in the region is usually represented at the event, Dunn said.

 Often, the same people bring their tractors and engines to display year after year.
 That community is one of the aspects they said they’d miss most.